Skip to main contentSkip to main navigationSkip to footer content

 If you aim to advance your FNP career through specializing, you need to attend post-master certification programs.

-How Much Does a Family Nurse Practitioner Make: FNP Salary
+How Much Does a Family Nurse Practitioner Make: FNP Salary in 2025

-Read our nursing salary by state study to discover how nurse practitioner salaries compare to other healthcare professions.
+Read our nursing salary by state study to discover how family nurse practitioner salaries compare to other healthcare professions.

 Family Nurse Practitioner Job Outlook and Demand